Number of U.S. long-term care facilities with COVID-19 cases tops 400

-WASHINGTON — There are now more than 400 long-term care facilities nationwide with residents who are infected with coronavirus cases, an increase of 172 percent from 146 on Monday, March 23, according to the Centers for Disease Control.
+WASHINGTON — More than 400 long-term care facilities nationwide now have residents who are infected with the coronavirus, an increase of 172 percent from 146 on March 23, according to the Centers for Disease Control and Prevention.

 Signs from multiple states point to a rapid increase in cases in nursing homes and other long-term care facilities.

-On Friday, a Washington state official told NBC News there were 53 facilities with cases.
-New Jersey health officials announced Monday they have cases in 70 homes.
-In New York, it's 155 according to the state department of health.
+On Friday, a Washington state official told NBC News that 53 facilities had reported cases.
+New Jersey health officials announced Monday that 70 homes had cases.
+In New York, it's 155, according to the state Health Department.
 Los Angeles County's public health director announced Monday that the county had cases in 11 nursing homes.

-Just those four jurisdictions, in other words, which hold one-seventh of the national population, account for nearly reported 300 cases, even though the CDC's official total of 400-plus is for all 50 states.
+In other words, just those four jurisdictions, which make up one-seventh of the national population, account for nearly reported 300 cases, even though the CDC's official total of 400-plus is for all 50 states.

-And the number of cases in each affected home keeps rising.
-In Maryland, state officials say one nursing home has more than 60 cases.
+And the number of cases in each home keeps rising.
+In Maryland, state officials say, one nursing home has more than 60 cases.

-While some state and local facilities have provided the number of cases in nursing homes, federal and state officials are tight-lipped about naming the facilities.
+While some state and local facilities have provided the numbers of cases in nursing homes, federal and state officials are tight-lipped about naming the facilities.

-A CDC spokesperson declined to name the facilities affected, saying the agency does not collect the names of the facilities with cases.
+A CDC spokesperson declined to name the facilities, saying the agency does not collect the names.
 The CDC also did not provide a total number of infected residents in the 400-plus homes.

 A spokesperson for the New York State Department of Health cited patient confidentiality in saying the agency would not name the 155 facilities statewide.

-Reporters in Colorado and Rhode Island have had to submit open records requests to get a list of facilities in the state with ongoing cases.
+Reporters in Colorado and Rhode Island have had to submit open records requests to get lists of facilities with ongoing cases.

 Nursing homes are required by the federal government to notify a sick resident's family of an illness.
-They are not required to provide notification to relatives of other residents who are in the facility, according to the New York State Department of Health.
+They are not required to provide notification to relatives of other residents, according to the New York Health Department.

 The Centers for Medicare and Medicaid Services did not respond to a request for comment about notification guidance to facilities.